 Since electric horsepower is equal to 746,000,000 microwatts, the formula to find electric horsepower is the power in microwatts divided by 746,000,000.

 Formula to convert microwatts to metric horsepower:

 Since metric horsepower is equal to 735,498,750 microwatts, the formula to find metric horsepower is the power in microwatts divided by 735,498,750.

 Since boiler horsepower is equal to 9,809,500,000 microwatts, the formula to find boiler horsepower is the power in microwatts divided by 9,809,500,000.

 Microwatts and horsepower are both units used to measure power.
 Keep reading to learn more about each unit of measure.

 The microwatt is a multiple of the watt, which is the SI derived unit for power.
-In the metric system, "micro" is the prefix for 10-6.
-Microwatts can be abbreviated as µW, for example 1 microwatt can be written as 1 µW.
+In the metric system, "micro" is the prefix for millionths, or 10-6.
+Microwatts can be abbreviated as µW; for example, 1 microwatt can be written as 1 µW.

 The term horsepower was adopted by Scottish inventor James Watt to measure the power output of his steam engine and to compare that power with that of horses horses.
 Horsepower were later used to measure the power output of piston and turbine engines and electrical motors.